 3. Ecommerce Apps

-Apps that are tied to ecommerce have a very specific purpose: they either sell products from the app itself, or they connect users who are interested in buying, selling, and trading amongst themselves via the app’s platform.
+Apps that are used for ecommerce have two main purposes: they either sell products from the app itself, or they connect users who are interested in buying, selling, and trading amongst themselves via the app’s platform.

 - How different types of transactions will be handled

-To ensure that users see and agree to your agreement, you need to make sure it is accessible and easy to find, or obligate users to agree to your terms before they can proceed.
+To ensure that users see and agree to your app terms and conditions, make sure they are easy to find, or get users to agree to your terms before they can proceed using your app.

-There are three common ways to do this:
+There are three common ways to get user consent to your terms:

 1. The Clickwrap Method

-Many mobile apps implement what is called the clickwrap method to guarantee that users are aware of their terms and conditions.
-This method forces users to manually agree to your mobile app’s terms before they are permitted to use your app, as seen in the example below.
+Many mobile apps implement the clickwrap method to guarantee that users are aware of their terms and conditions.
+This method gets users to manually agree to your mobile app’s terms before they are permitted to use your app, as seen in the example below.

 2. The Browsewrap Method